Some things are best kept out of your neighbors’ view. What you wear, or don’t wear, during a late-night hot tub soak ranks pretty high on that list.

 Before you start building walls or planting hedges, you need to understand what you’re actually trying to accomplish.
-Privacy varies dramatically based on your specific situation.

 The person with a ground-level hot tub facing a busy street has completely different needs than someone with an elevated deck spa overlooking their own wooded backyard.